 The jury, reviewers from the Dutch daily papers Trouw and Nederlands Dagblad, calls it ‘a very urgent and necessary book’ .
 It challenges “a far-reaching Christian theological reconsideration of the relationship between God, creation, nature and human beings.”

 According to the jury, this book also shows that ecology has everything to do with theology.
 See also the jury report (source: nachtvandetheologie.nl )

 From the jury report :

-Green theology is a hyper-urgent and necessary book.
-Good stewardship and the placing of an extra solar panel are not the satisfying answer anymore.
+Green theology is a very urgent and necessary book.
+With good stewardship and placing an additional solar panel we won’t get by anymore.

-With her thorough theological research into a very topical and important theme, Van Montfoort challenges, even better, she forces a far-reaching Christian-theological reflection on the relationship between God, creation, nature and human beings.
+With her thorough theological research into a very topical and important theme, Van Montfoort challenges, or even more, compels a far-reaching Christian-theological reconsideration of the relationship between God, creation, nature and human beings.
 The book helps believers and unbelievers to read the Bible through a different lens.
-And that is necessary, because with good stewardship alone and an extra solar panel are not the satisfying answer anymore.
+And that is necessary, because with good stewardship and an extra solar panel we won’t get by anymore.

 We can be grateful to Van Montfoort that she turned her original plan for writing a dissertation into a book for the general public.
-Although it still involves a fair amount of solid reading and, thus, demands quite a bit from the reader, there is nothing that can be set against it.
+Reading her book does require a fair effort and demands quite a bit from the reader, but nobody should object to that.